dydxopsdao/infra-base/README.md

 The `terraform/aws-accounts` directory describes metadata about the organization's member accounts.

-In each account there is an IAM user named `terraformer`, meant as a starting point for another Terraform configuration, defined in another repository.
+In each account there is usually the `terraformer` IAM user, meant as a starting point for another Terraform configuration, defined in another repository.
+There may be more resources liker that but the idea is to keep it just as a bootstrap.